KodrAus/rust-web-app/README.md

 # What's this all about?

 This repository contains a sample Rust application for an online store.
-The goal is to demonstrate some design patterns that leverage the Rust language to build scalable and maintainable applications.
+The goal is to explore some design patterns that leverage the Rust language to build scalable and maintainable applications.

 It's a playground for different ideas, some of them might not pan out in practice.
-If you have any feedback on anything here please feel free to open up an issue.
+If you have any feedback on anything here please feel free to open up an issue!

 It's difficult to design software in a vacuum.
 When you don't have a real domain to drive what's important then design decisions can feel arbitrary.
-I've made an effort to document decisions and the reasons behind them, but questions like _should we split order items from orders?_ can't really be answered from a purely technical perspective.
+I've made an effort to document decisions and the reasons behind them, but questions like _should we split order items from orders?_ or _should queries in orders be able to access database tables for products?_ can't really be answered from a purely technical standpoint.
+They require perspective on the goals of the project too.
 For anyone reading this code, I'd encourage you to scrutinise it based on those arbitrary design decisions, think of the constraints you face in your own environment and how those might inform your own decisions when building applications in Rust.

 # What's this not about?